timker/docs/docs/_documentation/Wire-Format.md

 title: Wire Format
 ---

-[https://github.com/akkadotnet/Wire) is an efficient binary serialization format from the [Akka.NET Team](http://getakka.net) with comparable performance to ProtoBuf but like MsgPack doesn’t require your POCO’s to be annotated with [DataContract] attributes making it more suitable for code-first POCO DTOs.
+[Wire](https://github.com/akkadotnet/Wire) is an efficient binary serialization format from the [Akka.NET Team](http://getakka.net) with comparable performance to ProtoBuf but like MsgPack doesn’t require your POCO’s to be annotated with `[DataContract]` attributes making it more suitable for code-first POCO DTOs.

 ## Installing via NuGet